SMRhadou/SMRhadou.github.io/_pages/about.md

 Hello!

 I am Samar (pronounced /ˈsʌmə(ɹ)/ or summer), a second-year PhD student at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.
 My research interests focus on the theories of machine learning and signal processing.
 I try to answer the Whys and Hows.

+I am obssesed with the human intelligence and willing to replicate it on machines.
+I love to develop theories, which, hopefully, can facilitate handling real-world problems.
+I am currenty working on the the theories behind graph neural networks (GNNs).
+More about my work would come later.

+Do you want to talk to me?
+Send me email on selaraby (at) seas.upenn.edu.

+Thank you!